SIMBa: System Identification Methods leveraging Backpropagation: Conclusion

 On the other hand, the significant and consistent performance gains observed across the different numerical experiments proposed in this work come with a large computational burden.
 SIMBa indeed incurred training times ranging from several minutes to two hours in the various case studies.
 While this might be alleviated in practice by reducing the number of training epochs, augmenting the step size, or initializing SIMBa with matrices known to perform well, it is important to note that the latter does not necessarily improve the final performance.

-In the future, it would be interesting to analyze the theoretical implications of SIMBa and explore potential connections to traditional system identification methods.
-In another line of work, SIMBa's potential to be incorporated in Koopman-based approaches with stability guarantees is worth investigating.
+In \old{the }future works, it would be interesting to \old{analyze}explore the theoretical implications of SIMBa, the optimization landscape arising from the different parametrizations, and \old{explore }potential connections to traditional system identification methods.
+In another line of work, SIMBa's potential to enforce additional properties on state-space matrices or be incorporated in Koopman-based approaches with stability guarantees is worth investigating.

 Leveraging the seamless capacity of \texttt{PyTorch} to incorporate various differentiable nonlinear functions, SIMBa has the potential to serve as the foundation for a general tool for knowledge-grounded structured nonlinear system identification.